-This feature shuts off the courtesy, reading, trunk, glove box and visor vanity mirror lamps, if any are left on for more than 10 minutes when the ignition is off.
+This feature shuts off all lamps, that are left on for more than 10 minutes when the ignition is off.
 This will keep your battery from running down.
+This feature can be overridden by turning the headlamp switch off and then back on.